microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 # Input & Accessibility

 ## Keyboard
-- The PipsPager is a tab stop which will navigate to the first selectable item -- first button, previous button, or first pip.
-Any visible directional buttons can be navigated to via tab.
+- Tab navigation into the PipsPager proceeds through the first actionable item.
+This would be the previous button (if not Collapsed) or the first pip.
+Any directional buttons can be navigated to via tab if they are not Collapsed.
 - The arrow keys can be used to navigate between the pips and directional buttons.
 Independent of the orientation set, the left and up arrow keys will change focus to the previous pip or to the previous button and the right and down arrow keys will change focus to the next pip or the next button.

 ## Gamepad